An Interactive Greedy Approach to Group Sparsity in High Dimensions: Lemmas and Proofs

 \begin{lemma} Let $Q(\w) = {1\over n}\sum_{i=1}^n f_i(\x_i^\top\w)$.
 All data points $\x_i$'s follow from i.i.d. isotropic sub-Gaussian distribution with enough samples $n \geq \Omega(k_{\bar{k}} + \bar{k}\log m)$.
 Let $L:=\sup\limits_{z\in \mathcal{Z}}(\nabla^2 f_i(z))$ and $l=\inf\limits_{z\in \mathcal{Z}}(\nabla^2 f_i(z))$ where $\mathcal{Z}:=\{\x_i^\top\w:~\w\in \mathcal{D}, \forall i=1, 2,\cdots\}$.
 The condition number $\tau$ is defined as $\tau:={L\over l}$.
 If the condition number $\tau$ is bounded, then with high probability there exists an $s$ satisfying Assumption~\ref{ass:s}. \end{lemma}

 \begin{proof}[Proof to Lemma~\ref{lem:cond}] Let the upper bound of the maximal eigenvalue and the lower bound of the minimal eigenvalue of $\nabla^2 f(z)$ be $L$ and $l$ respectively.
 The condition number $\tau$ is defined as $\tau = {L/l}$.
-From the definition of $\rho_+(g)$ in \eqref{eq:def_rho+} and the convexity of $f_i(\cdot)$, we have
+With slight abuse of notation, let $g$ be an index set in $\{1,\cdots,p\}$.
+By \eqref{eq:def_rho+} and the convexity of $f_i(\cdot)$, we have

 Similarly, for $\rho_-(g)$, we have

 Let $T_s$ be a super set: $T_s = \{F_S~|~|S|\leq s, S\subset G\}$ and $k_s := \max\limits_{g\in T_s} |g|$.
 From the random matrix theory \cite[Theorem~5.39]{vershynin2010introduction}, for any $g\in T_s$ we have